car251290/myMemories/README.md

  using this code for the back end code to make the request code HTTP is a first-class citizen in Node.js, designed with streaming and low latency in mind.
 This makes Node.js well suited for the foundation of a web library or framework.
  HTTP is a first-class citizen in Node.js, designed with streaming and low latency in mind.
 This makes Node.js well suited for the foundation of a web library or framework.

+ Class: AsyncLocalStorage#
+History
+This class creates stores that stay coherent through asynchronous operations.

+While you can create your own implementation on top of the node:async_hooks module, AsyncLocalStorage should be preferred as it is a performant and memory safe implementation that involves significant optimizations that are non-obvious to implement.

+The following example uses AsyncLocalStorage to build a simple logger that assigns IDs to incoming HTTP requests and includes them in messages logged within each request.

  ## Hook callbacks